SanPen/GridCal/doc/md_source/modelling.md

 \end{bmatrix}
 $$

-Most transmission power lines do not carry the neutral, since that one is normally earthed at both ends of the line.
-Also, the ground return effect can be incorporated into the phase impedance as it will be detailed later.
-Then, it can be simply expressed as a 3x3 matrix:
+In most transmission lines, the neutral conductor is absent as it is earthed at both ends.
+The ground return effect can be incorporated into the phase impedance, allowing the line to be represented with a simplified $3\times 3$ matrix.

 $$
 \vec{Z} =